 In order to make sure that your boat is ready for the next season, you want to make sure it is properly stored.
 It is recommended to store the boat indoors but don’t be discouraged if this is not an option for you.
 For most boaters, dry outdoor boat storage is the way to go while others opt to store their boats in the water all year long.
 Should you decide to store your boat outdoors, make sure to shrink-wrap your boat properly, park it under a boat storage canopy, or otherwise securely cover your boat during winter months to prevent weathering and water intrusion.

-Covering your boat with the right type of boat cover made from premium materials is an integral part of preventative care during the off-season.
-You can use simple tarps as a cover but bear in mind, that when exposed to win, tarps can shift and damage your boat.
+Covering your boat and engine with the right type of boat cover made from premium materials is an integral part of preventative care during the off-season.
+You can use simple tarps as a cover but bear in mind, that when exposed to wind, tarps can shift and damage your boat.
 There are also cotton, acrylic, polyester, and vinyl covers available, all of which you can purchase pre-made or custom-made to your boat’s specifications.
 For best protection against water and mildew, we recommend opting for a polyester fibre boat cover with a vinyl coating.